 Please stand, as you are able, while the offerings of bread and wine are presented.
 You may be seated until the singing of the Doxology, when we ask that you stand once more.

-Offertory
+Offertory Go Not Far from Me, O God Zingarelli, arr.
+Thompson

 Doxology